Kiuwan logo

 SSRF attacks occur when an attacker tricks your server into making requests on their behalf.
 Doing this can give them unauthorized access to your internal resources.

 Fortunately, there are a few measures you can implement to deter hackers from using SSRF attacks.
-Utilizing input validation and whitelisting resources makes it easier to restrict the types of resources users can leverage and makes it easier to keep your internal information out of the wrong hands.
+Utilizing input validation and whitelisting resources makes it easier to restrict the types of resources users can leverage and keeps your internal information out of the wrong hands.

 9. Lax Access Control